brauliotegui/SPICED/README.md

 * The folder of the project pipeline can be found [here](https://github.com/brauliotegui/SPICED/tree/master/Week_07/Twitter).

-## Week 08| Markov Chain-based simulator
+## Week 08| Markov Chain-based Simulator

 * In this project, I teamed up with colleagues to write a program that simulates customer behaviour in a supermarket.
 The project involed 4 main stages: exploring the data -- which included pandas wrangling, calculating transition probabilities (a 5x5 matrix), implementing a Markov Chain-based simulator and creating a program to visualize how customers move through the supermarket through animation.
-The program uses classes, Markov Chain modeling, and a Monte-Carlo simulation...
+The program uses classes in a python program, Markov Chain modeling, and a Monte-Carlo simulation.

-* The folder of the project can be found [here](https://github.com/brauliotegui/MARKET).
+* The repository of the project can be found [here](https://github.com/brauliotegui/MARKET).

+## Week 09| Deep Learning: Artificial Neural Network

+* In this project, ...